RaveMaker/Git-Multi-Pull/README.md

-GitHub-Multi-Commit
+Git-Multi-Pull
 ===================

-Commit and Push all folders to appropriate GitHub repositories
+This script does 'git pull' in all repositories in a folder.

 ### Installation